-The MDA is requesting proposal for a 4R study that explores different models of incentive-based programs with agricultural retailers.
+The MDA requested proposals for a 4R study to explore different models of incentive-based programs with agricultural retailers.
 The 4R concept incorporates the Right fertilizer source at the Right rate, at the Right time, and in the Right place.

-A program reviewed could range from traditional per acre payments, technical assistance and training, 4R certification, to a conservation agronomist position located at an agricultural retail facility.
-Other state 4R programs should also be considered.
+Programs reviewed could range from traditional per acre payments, technical assistance and training, 4R certification, to a conservation agronomist position located at an agricultural retail facility.
+Other state 4R programs were also to be considered.

 Timeline